Eggless Baked Pumpkin Oatmeal

 Recipe Card

-Easy Eggless Baked Oatmeal
+Easy Eggless Baked Pumpkin Oatmeal

 Oriana Romero

-This Easy Eggless Baked Oatmeal is the perfect breakfast any day of the week!
+This Easy Eggless Baked Pumpkin Oatmeal is the perfect breakfast any day of the week!
 Hearty, filling, and yummy, this baked oatmeal is what you have been looking for to start your day off right.
 Plus, it’s super easy and totally adaptable.

-4.36 from 37 votes
+4.37 from 38 votes

 Prep Time 5 minutes